Semilinear wave equation on compact Lie groups: Abstract

 \section{Abstract}

 In this note, we study the semilinear wave equation with power nonlinearity $|u|^p$ on compact Lie groups.
 First, we prove a local in time existence result in the energy space via Fourier analysis on compact Lie groups.
 Then, we prove a blow-up result for the semilinear Cauchy problem for any $p>1$, under suitable sign assumptions for the initial data.
+Furthermore, sharp lifespan estimates for local (in time) solutions are derived.